-Kansai Gaidai University in Kyoto, Japan – All majors in their junior year; no Japanese language study required.
+Kansai Gaidai University in Osaka, Japan – All majors in their junior year; no Japanese language study required.
 Business, Social Sciences and Fine Arts courses taught in English.
 Intensive Japanese language program offered.
 One and two semester programs.
 Students pay tuition, fees and room/board to Marshall University.
+Students wishing to participate must be nominated by the MU Japanese Program faculty.

 Anglia Ruskin University in Cambridge, England – Media, Criminology and Business majors in their junior year.
 Exchange is subject to identifying a counterpart student from Anglia who can participate in the exchange.
 Students pay Marshall University tuition and fees and they pay their dormitory fee to Anglia (does not include food).

 Catholic University of Lyon, France – One or two month French Language Program.
 Students take intensive French courses and earn 6 hours of foreign language credit .
 No French proficiency required.
 Students stay in homestays and participate in weekend excursions to cultural and historical sites.
 Departure date is in July.
 Selection is conducted through Modern Languages.
 Learn more about this program from the Modern Languages website.